A chewy pecan mixture fills buttery pastry cups for an all-time favorite Southern treat.

 Butter will provide the best flavor when making these rich, miniature tarts.

-The Flour & Sugar Shaker is ideal for sprinkling powdered sugar over baked goods for a pretty finishing touch.
+The Flour & Sugar Shaker is ideal for sprinkling powdered sugar or cinnamon over baked goods for a pretty finishing touch.

 To store the tarts, cool completely, then place them in a tightly covered container.
 For longer storage, freeze up to one month.
 To thaw, let the tarts stand at room temperature.
 You may want to sprinkle the tarts with additional powdered sugar before serving.